Hope Adult Learning

 Phonemic Awareness

-• This video from YouTube will help you understand phonemic awareness and phonics.
+• The video below will help you understand phonemic awareness and phonics.
 The presenter distinguishes phonological awareness from phonemic awareness which is a minor distinction and not important.
 She does a good job of briefly describing the various phonemic manipulation tasks and differentiates phonemic awareness from phonics as well.

-• Phonemes are produced in the vocal tract.
+• Phonemes (individual speech sounds) are produced in the vocal tract.
 There are three aspects to each phonemes production.
 They are voicing, place and manner.
-Here is a good introductory video to help you begin to understand the production of consonant phonemes.
+Here is a good introductory video to help you begin to understand how consonant phonemes are made.
+It is rather academic, but should give you a good overview.
+Don't get bogged down in all the technical vocabulary, but look for an understanding of how consonants are made.

 Understanding Teaching